dariagorlova/multiplayer_firebase_sample/README.md

 ```

 4. Create Realtime database (Build / Realtime Database section)
-5. Sheet Rules have to contain such rules:
+5. Tab "Rules" have to contain such rules:
 ```
 {
   "rules": {